Complaints information in relation to services regulated by the Solicitors Regulation Authority

-We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service we have provided please inform us as soon as possible, so that we can do our best to resolve the problem.
+We are committed to delivering quality services.
+However, if at any point you become unhappy or concerned about the service we have provided please let us know as soon as possible, so that we can do our best to resolve the problem.

-To the extent that you have concerns about services performed by us which are regulated by the SRA you can also raise your concerns with the SRA.
+If you have concerns about professional conduct or behaviour, in relation to services or individuals regulated by the SRA, you can also raise your concerns with the SRA.
 The SRA website provides information about how they can help.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must take your complaint to the Legal Ombudsman:

 - within six months of receiving a final response to your complaint

 no more than one year from the date of act or omission being complained about; or

 no more than one year from the date when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them:

 Alternative Dispute Resolution (ADR)